 What To Do First Safe Medications When To Call Your Health Care Provider Increase rest and fluids.
 Acetaminophen (e.g., Tylenol® 325 mg.
-1-2 tablets every 4- 6 hours or one Extra-Strength Tylenol® every 4-6 hours.
-Do not take salicylic acid (e.g., aspirin or nonsteroidal medications like ibuprofen Motrin®, Advil®, Aleve®, Naproxen) during pregnancy unless directed by your health care provider. > Fever persisting for more than 48 hours, or despite taking acetaminophen, fever is 101° or greater
+1-2 tablets every 4- 6 hours or one Extra-Strength Tylenol® every 4-6 hours (not to exceed 3000 mg in 24 hours).
+Do not take salicylic acid (e.g., aspirin or non-steroidal medications like ibuprofen Motrin®, Advil®, Aleve®, Naproxen) during pregnancy unless directed by your health care provider. > Fever persisting for more than 48 hours, or despite taking acetaminophen, fever is 101° or greater